 Even in targeted ads, advertisers should exercise care when using overtly sexual content as explicit sexual images are rarely likely to be acceptable.
 In 2012 the ASA upheld a complaint against an ad on a dating website that featured various images of men engaged in sexual acts (BangBros.com Inc, 19 December 2012).
 Whilst acknowledging the website contained adult content which was available to subscribers, it noted the ad was also visible to guest users, who may have viewed the material in a different context.

-See Sexual violence.
+See Sexual and domestic violence

 Objectification